 - advertise your goods and services

 - give support to your customers

 - buy your stock

 - do your banking online.

-If your answer is yes, print X in the YES box at Q item P7 on your schedule.
+If your answer is YES, print X in the YES box at Q item P7 on page 2 of your schedule.

-If your answer is no, print X in the NO box at Q item P7 on your schedule.
+If your answer is NO, print X in the NO box at Q.

 P8 BUSINESS INCOME AND EXPENSES